-Well it is, as Tom said, a great time to be together tonight and as Clayton said, to share in fellowship and worship and sharing our joys through music and also through the attitude of our hearts as we lift ourselves before the Lord.
-And now, as we come to the time of the study of the Word of God, I want to initially draw your attention back to the third chapter of Romans, so take your Bible and let's look at that chapter for just a moment.
+Well it is, as Tom said, a great time to be together tonight, and as Clayton said, to share in fellowship and worship and sharing our joys through music and also through the attitude of our hearts as we lift ourselves before the Lord.
+And now, as we come to the time of the study of the Word of God, I want to initially to draw your attention back to the third chapter of Romans.
+So take your Bible and let's look at that chapter for just a moment.

 So, the point of all of this is that you can't get saved by keeping the law.
 The Gentile cannot become saved by a fleshly effort to maintain the law of his conscience.
 The Jew cannot save himself by a fleshly effort to live up to the written law given to him through the Old Testament.
 The law has the effect of showing us our sin, but we cannot keep it to the satisfaction of God and thus be granted salvation.
 Redemption, salvation, justification, righteousness is apart from the law.
 It is given to us as a free gift, verse 24, through grace granted in Christ Jesus.

 And if we skip the verses intervening and come down to verse 28, we'll carry the thought that we want to emphasize.
 "Therefore we conclude that a man is justified," that is declared righteous, "by faith apart from the deeds of the law."
 In other words, salvation occurs apart from some human effort to live up to the divine standard.
 You can't do it.
 All have sinned and come short, so we're all left incapable of reaching the standard.
 And salvation therefore must come another way, and it comes through grace, in Christ.